renzoorpelli/ray-tracer/README.md

 - **C**: Coordinates of the center of the sphere (vector C: (Cx, Cy, Cz)).
 - **|v|**: Magnitude or length of the vector.
   \|v\| = √(x² + y² + z²)

+## Key concepts
+- Hittable = things you can hit (spheres, planes)
+- HitRecord = result data from a hit
+- HittableList = collection of Hittable objects